 Phone: 0881 2287

-Friedhofskirche Sankt Salvator und Sankt Sebastian (Innenansicht)
+Friedhofskirche Sankt Salvator und Sankt Sebastian (Innenansicht), Foto: Stadt Weilheim

 Direction

-St. John Baptist Deutenhausen
+St John Baptist Deutenhausen

 Direction

-The Hardt, situated between Weilheim, Magnetsried and Haunshofen, presents itself as a very varied landscape with elongated drumlins (from the Irish "droim": ridge), which once received their typical drop shape from glacial ice sliding over them.
-Between the dry hills with rough grassland lie damp depressions in which moors could develop.
+The Hardt, located between Weilheim, Magnetsried and Haunshofen, presents itself as a very varied landscape with elongated drumlins (from the Irish "droim": ridge), which were once given their typical teardrop shape by glacial ice sliding over them.
+Between the dry hills with nutrient-poor grassland are damp depressions in which bogs were able to develop.

-Herrliches Panorama im Pfaffenwinkel
+Herrliches Panorama im Pfaffenwinkel, Foto: Christoph Jorda

 Tour ends on Bahnhof Weilheim